TchoupieSupreme/tp-git/reponses.md

 - Pourquoi doit-on passer les fichiers par la zone de _Staging_ (l'index) avant de les committer ?

 - **_VALIDATION PROF02_**

+This is the default merge strategy when pulling or merging one branch.
+This strategy can only resolve two heads using a 3-way merge algorithm.
+When there is more than one common ancestor that can be used for 3-way merge, it creates a merged tree of the common ancestors and uses that as the reference tree for the 3-way merge.
+This has been reported to result in fewer merge conflicts without causing mismerges by tests done on actual merge commits taken from Linux 2.6 kernel development history.
+Additionally this strategy can detect and handle merges involving renames.
+It does not make use of detected copies.